 If you see voltage for that first one second, the relay and wiring to the tank are okay.
 With the connector plugged in, you should be hearing the hum of the pump for one second when you turn on the ignition switch.

 As an alternative, you can bypass the fuel pump relay with a stretched out paper clip.
-You won't even need to turn on the ignition switch for any of the tests.
+You will not even need to turn on the ignition switch for any of the tests.
 Unplug the relay's connector and jump between the dark green/black wire and the red/white wire.
 They will be two of the three fatter wires.
 Doing that will send voltage to the fuel pump just as though the engine was running.
-If the pump doesn't run, you can take voltage readings now anywhere in the circuit.
+If the pump does not run, you can take voltage readings now anywhere in the circuit.